 Title VIII, Chapter 8.20 of the Yuba County Code of Ordinances contains the Noise Ordinance.
 Section 8.20.140 establishes the exterior noise exposure (ambient noise level) objectives for various land uses.
 The most stringent criteria apply to single-family residences.
-For non-transportation noise sources, exterior noise exposure levels for single-family residential land uses are limited to 55 dB $L{eq hour}$ during the day (7 a.m. to 7 p.m.), 50 dB $L{eq hour}$ during the evening (7 p.m. to 10 p.m.), and 45 dB $L{eq hour}$ at night (10 p.m. to 7 a.m.).
-The maximum noise level (L{max}) for each of these periods is 10 dB greater than the permissible hourly average noise level (County of Yuba 2014).
+For non-transportation noise sources, exterior noise exposure levels for single-family residential land uses are limited to 55 dB $L{eq}$ hour during the day (7 a.m. to 7 p.m.), 50 dB $L{eq}$ hour during the evening (7 p.m. to 10 p.m.), and 45 dB $L{eq}$ hour at night (10 p.m. to 7 a.m.).
+The maximum noise level ( $L{max}$ ) for each of these periods is 10 dB greater than the permissible hourly average noise level (County of Yuba 2014).

 Section 8.20.260 (Machinery, Equipment, Fans and Air Conditioning) limits the noise associated with the operation of stationary equipment to no greater than 5 dB greater than the allowable ambient noise level for the receiving property, as determined at the property plane of the receiving property.
-Thus, for project components adjacent to properties containing a single-family residence, noise levels at the property boundary could not exceed 60 dB $L{eq hour}$ during the day (7 a.m. to 7 p.m.), 55 dB $L{eq hour}$ during the evening (7 p.m. to 10 p.m.), and 50 dB $L{eq hour}$ at night (10 p.m. to 7 a.m.)
+Thus, for project components adjacent to properties containing a single-family residence, noise levels at the property boundary could not exceed 60 dB Leq hour during the day (7 a.m. to 7 p.m.), 55 dB Leq hour during the evening (7 p.m. to 10 p.m.), and 50 dB Leq hour at night (10 p.m. to 7 a.m.)
 (County of Yuba 2014).

 Section 8.20.310 (Construction of Buildings and Property) establishes construction schedule limitations for any construction activity occurring within 500 feet of a residential property.
 Noise-generating construction activities that could cause discomfort or annoyance to a reasonable person of normal sensitiveness are prohibited in the period from 10:00 p.m. one day to 7:00 a.m. the following day.
-Section 8.20.710 (Exemptions Authorized by Permit) allows a conditional and/or limited noise permit to be granted to an applicant, exempting a particular activity from the provisions of this chapter for a limited period.
-Consequently, a permit may be obtained for certain construction activity deemed necessary to occur during the overnight period, as dictated by technical requirements or health and safety considerations (County of Yuba 2014).
+Section 8.20.710 (Exemptions Authorized by Permit) explains the process by which allows-a conditional and/or limited noise permit to be granted to an applicant, exempting a particular activity from the provisions of this chapter for a limited period.
+Consequently, a permit may be obtained required-fFurther it explains that for certain construction activity deemed necessary to occur during the overnight period, as dictated by technical requirements or health and safety considerations a noise permit may be required (County of Yuba 2014).